arzeth/cdmpv/README.md

 `dgVoodooWatermark` to `true` to check if the dgVoodoo 2 is used.
 Then change it back to `false` if all is OK.
-Detailed info on all options: https://www.pcgamingwiki.com/wiki/DgVoodoo_2 IIRC, run the game in the window (Alt+Enter or rarely F).
+Detailed info on all options: https://www.pcgamingwiki.com/wiki/DgVoodoo_2

 ## TODO: Sway as nested display server instead of i3 WM
 ### Problem 1
-[Sway] is compatible with i3 WM, but how to check if we run Wayland?
+[Sway](https://github.com/swaywm/sway) is compatible with i3 WM, but how to check if we run Wayland?
 If I go here, https://unix.stackexchange.com/questions/202891/how-to-know-whether-wayland-or-x11-is-being-used all commands' result is `tty` for me (I use `startx` to start i3).
 One answer says to check `WAYLAND_DISPLAY` and `DISPLAY` variables... hm...